-Always use the correct machine for your job.
-Forcing the machine may cause damage.
+Do not force the machine.
+Use the correct machine for your application.
 The correct machine will do the job better and safer at the rate for which it is designed.

 Do not adjust the engine governor settings or operate the engine above the recommended speed.
 The governor controls the maximum safe operating speed of the engine.